maganezf/manage-orders-api/README.md

 ### :dart: Purpose and Features

-- An API project made with Nest.js (Node.js), Typescript and PostgreSQL for studies purpose;
+- An API project made with Nest.js (Node.js), Typescript, and PostgreSQL for studies purpose;
-- Has the objective of helping the order management of a restaurant
+- It has the objective of helping the order management of a restaurant;
 - Authentication;
 - Validation;
 - Database integration;